-A review panel should consist of three people, at least one of whom is independent who does not work (or has not worked in the last 3 years) for Bright Futures Care.
-They are responsible to review, at the request of the complainant, a complaint previously considered by the Bright Futures Care.
+A review panel should consist of three people, at least one of whom is independent who does not work (or has not worked in the last 3 years) for Bright Futures School.
+They are responsible to review, at the request of the complainant, a complaint previously considered by Bright Futures School.